MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 22. Select **Save**.
 Close the **M365 pilot project theme** pane once your changes are saved.

 23. Select the **Refresh** icon at the top of the screen, to the left of the address bar.
-Once the screen refreshes, note how the **MOD Administrator** name appears to the left of the circle with the **MA** initials.
-The signed-in user's name now appears to the left of their profile picture or initials due to the custom theme that you just created.
+Once the screen refreshes, note how the **MOD Administrator** name appears to the left of the circle with the megaphone icon.
+When members of the Microsoft 365 pilot project team sign in to Microsoft 365, their username now appears to the left of their profile picture (or in this case, an icon of a megaphone) or initials due to the custom theme that you just created.

 24. In the list of organization profile data, select **Custom themes**.

 25. In the **Customize Microsoft 365 for your organization** pane that appears, notice how it displays the **Default theme** and the **M365 pilot project theme**.
 Select the **Default theme**.

 26. On the **Default theme** pane, notice how the **Show the user's display name** option is not selected for the default theme.
-Select the back arrow at the top of the pane to return to  the **Customize Microsoft 365 for your organization** pane. <br/>

 If Holly later decides to make the **Show the user's display name** option a permanent feature, she will select this option in the **Default theme** pane so that it applies to all Adatum users, and she will delete the **M365 Pilot project theme**. <br/>

-	Close the **Customize Microsoft 365 for your organization** pane.
+	Close the **Custom theme** pane.

 27. Remain logged into **LON-CL1** with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.